bgd-labs/aave-proposals-v3/src/20240122_AaveV3Ethereum_RegisterADIScrollAdapter/RegisterADIScrollAdapter.md

 ## Simple Summary

-Proposal to register the scroll adapter on Ethereum a.DI
+Proposal to register the Scroll adapter on Ethereum a.DI, a technical requirement for an activation vote of Aave v3 Scroll.

 ## Motivation